Justin01Wu/WebApp/jersey2/Api_tips.md

 ## Jackson
 Jackson is the main framework for Java Object JSON mapping, So we discuss mainly on it:

++ You can use @JsonIgnore to remove a field if you don't want to expose it to API
+	+ You can also add @JsonIgnore on the fields rather than getter or setter when the name match java bean spec
 + @JsonIgnore can't be overwrote, sub class has to use another method to get it back:
 ```java
     @JsonProperty("categoryId")